The Scorpion King 4: Quest for Power: Plot

 The heroes escape and go to Glenrrossovia, where Drazen is terrorizing the villagers to find the palace.
 After enlisting a local boy to steal the key, they take it to the Temple of the Goddess, presided over by High Priestess Feminina.
-They discover the Key inserts into a symbolic hole in a Goddess statue, located in the Temple's underground sanctuary.
-The sanctuary is pushed through the earth, revealing stained glass that reveals the next direction of the journey.
+The Key inserts into a symbolic hole in a Goddess statue, located in the Temple's underground sanctuary.
+The sanctuary is pushed through the earth, revealing stained glass that shows the next direction of the journey.

 Valina finds her friend Roland from the dungeon, and he joins their party.
-They ask Gorak for a map of the Tugarin Forest in which Alcaman's palace is hidden in a mountain and guarded by a dragon.
+They ask Gorak for a map of the Tugarin Forest.
+There, Alcaman's palace is hidden in a mountain and guarded by a dragon.
 He gives it to them after Valina beats Chancara in a fight.
-On their way through the forest, they are captured by a pygmy tribe which has one giant member named Daun.
-Duan's brother Onus is the chief, who attempts to sacrifice them to the spider-like "creatures of the forest."
+On their way through the forest, they are captured by a pygmy tribe.
+Pygmy chief Onus attempts to sacrifice them to "creatures of the forest."
 But Mathayus' bellow causes the creatures to retreat, and the tribe to embrace them.
-Despite warnings of the beast, the heroes proceed towards the mountain, where they find the dragon is really a mechanical contraption.
+The heroes eventually proceed towards the mountain and find that the dragon is really a mechanical contraption.

-Finally, they arrive at Alcaman's palace and open the hidden door into the mountain.
-Roland proves to be a traitor working for Drazen, whose men surround and fill the throne room of Alcaman.
-Mathayus and Valina fight the attackers, but Sorrell receives a mortal wound from Drazen.
-Armed with Sorrell's notes, Mathayus proceeds deeper into Alcaman's palace, rigged with traps that kill those with Drazen and finds the Crown of Alcaman believing its power to be the only hope of healing Sorrell.
+At Alcaman's palace, they open the hidden door into the mountain.
+Roland proves to be a traitor working for Drazen, whose men fill the throne room of Alcaman.
+Mathayus and Valina fight the attackers, but Sorrell is mortally wounded by Drazen.
+Armed with Sorrell's notes, Mathayus proceeds deeper into Alcaman's palace, rigged with traps that kill those with Drazen, and finds the Crown of Alcaman believing its power to be the only hope of healing Sorrell.
 Putting it on, he is covered in fire, but does not burn.
 As he prepares to return to his comrades, Drazen overpowers him and takes the Crown.
 Drazen is judged unworthy and the Crown freezes him to death.
-Mathayus shatters Drazen's frozen body and uses the crown to revive Sorrell, who finally believes in magic.
+Mathayus shatters Drazen's frozen body and uses the crown to revive Sorrell, who starts believing in magic.

-The group leaves the mountain and seals the door with the Key and Crown inside, telling the remainder of Drazen's men that the power of Lord Alcaman was just a myth.
+The group leaves the mountain and seals the door with the Key and Crown inside, telling the remainder of Drazen's men that Alcaman's power was just a myth.
 Sorrell is crowned King once more, but gives his crown to Valina, who promises to build a kingdom based on "science and mathematics, truth and reason, and just a little bit of magic".

-During the credits, Mathayus is relieved from his service to King Zakkour who allowed him to stay with Queen Valina in her service.
-Valina and Mathayus share a kiss as Gorak and Chancara are also present at the dinner.
+Meanwhile, Mathayus is relieved from his service to Zakkour, who allowed him to stay with Queen Valina in her service.
+Valina and Mathayus kiss.